 - 1. Standard course load.
-The standard course load for TTF in the department is 5 courses of 4 credit hours each during the academic year.
-TTF are expected to be able to teach a full range of courses at different levels on both broad and specialized subjects.
+Because all TTF in the ENVS Program are jointly appointed with other departments or programs with varying course loads, the standard course load for TTF in the program is informed by the standard course load of each TT faculty member's non-ENVS department or program while recognizing differences in the curriculum they teach in ENVS.
+In general, faculty in the natural sciences with a majority appointment in ENVS will have a base course load of 3, while all other faculty with a joint appointment in ENVS will have a base load of 5 courses.
+TTF are expected to be able to teach a full range of courses, from introductory undergraduate surveys through advanced graduate seminars, on both broad and specialized subjects.
 The importance of TTF contributions to the General Education curriculum, where a TTF's broad command of a scholarly field is especially valuable, should not be overlooked. - 2.
 Course revision.
-TTF are expected to revise their courses as needed to incorporate advances in academic content and pedagogy, and to ensure that their courses continue to promote the learning outcomes identified within the Department of International Studies (including General Education), of which they are a part.

-- 3. Independent study courses.
+TTF are expected to revise their courses as needed to incorporate advances in academic content and pedagogy, and to ensure that their courses continue to promote the learning outcomes of the departments and programs (including General Education) of which they are a part. - 3.
+Independent study courses.
 In addition to the standard classroom course load, TTF frequently supervise students, both graduate and undergraduate, in independent study courses.
-In these Instances, faculty members are expected to maintain standards of student work and student-instructor engagement appropriate to the awarding of academic credit.
+In these instances, faculty members are expected to maintain standards of student work and student-instructor engagement appropriate to the awarding of academic credit.
 This topic is addressed further in section C4 below. - 4.
 Course load reduction.
 These policies are described in section IV below. - 5.
 Team-teaching.
-A course team-taught by two faculty members will typically count as half a course for each unless both contribute nearly full effort as part of a special educational opportunity for students.
-In the latter case, a team-taught course may count as a full course for each faculty member with the approval of the department or program head(s), and so long as the unit can meet its curricular and enrollment needs with existing resources.
-Generally, the faculty members' other teaching assignments should generate sufficient enrollments to compensate for any loss created by the team-teaching arrangement. - 6.
-Course load increase for unsatisfactory research productivity.
+The ENVS Program actively encourages faculty to develop team-taught courses that address environmental issues from an interdisciplinary perspective.
+Such courses contribute to modeling interdisciplinary thinking for our students and to developing collaborations among faculty.
+Team-taught courses are particularly encouraged when they (a) contribute uniquely to the program's learning objectives, (b) foster collaborative research and community building among faculty, and/or (c) contribute to longer-term curriculum development and faculty research programs.
+It is expected that, in most cases, faculty will contribute full or nearly full effort to a team-taught course, in which case the course may count as a full course for each faculty member with the approval of the program director, and so long as the unit can meet its curricular and enrollment needs with existing resources.
+Generally, the faculty members' other teaching assignments should generate sufficient enrollments to compensate for any loss created by the team-teaching arrangement.
+In the case of team-taught courses that do not involve a contribution of nearly full effort from each faculty member, the course will typically count as a half course for each.

+6. Course load increase for unsatisfactory research productivity.
 UO aspires to be a preeminent and innovative public research university.
 In order to fulfill this aspiration, all our tenured faculty members must be actively engaged in research and scholarship throughout their careers.
 This policy is intended to address concerns about research productivity after tenure, and the resultant workload equity issues, by providing support for faculty and guidance for addressing unsatisfactory research productivity.